luisnewmanh/Election_Analysis/README.md

     - Raymon Anthony Doane received 3.1% of the vote and 11,606 of the votes
 - The winner of the election was:
     - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 of the votes
+- The counties that vote in the election were:
+    - Jefferson
+    - Denver
+    - Arapahoe
 - The voter turnout for each county was:
     - Jefferson received 10.5% of the vote and 38,855 of the votes
     - Denver received 82.8% of the vote and 306,055 of the votes